Km-Warda/Course-Documentations/Documentations/Kubernetes (CKA).md

 - Tainting is done by the command `kubectl taint nodes <NODE_NAME> <KEY>=<VALUE>:<TAINT_EFFECT>`
 	- ex: `kubectl taint nodes node01 app=frontend:NoSchedule`
 We can check a node taint by `kubectl describe node <NODE_NAME> | grep Taint`
+- Removing taints is done through applying the same command again.

 - Tolerations can be added in the YAML definition file under the field `tolerations:`
 ```